jobrunr/website/content/en/documentation/installation/storage/_index.md

 ## NoSQL databases
 - __ElasticSearch__ - JobRunr will create the necessary indices to save all Jobs and Recurring Jobs automatically for you.
 They will be prefixed with `jobrunr_`
+  - use the `ElasticSearchStorageProvider` together with a `RestHighLevelClient`
 - __Mongo__ - JobRunr will create a database called `jobrunr` and all the necessary collection to save all Jobs and Recurring Jobs automatically for you
+  - use the `MongoDBStorageProvider` - JobRunr supports all Mongo versions from Mongo 3.4 and up.
+- __Amazon DocumentDB__ - JobRunr will create a database called `jobrunr` and all the necessary collection to save all Jobs and Recurring Jobs automatically for you
+  - use the `AmazonDocumentDBStorageProvider`
 - __Redis__ - JobRunr will create all necessary datatypes (Strings, Sets, Hashes, ... ) automatically for you.
 You can choose out of two implementations:
   - either the `JedisRedisStorageProvider` which uses Jedis.
   - and the `LettuceRedisStorageProvider` which uses Lettuce.
 If you use this `StorageProvider` you also need to add a dependency to `org.apache.commons:commons-dbcp2` as the Lettuce driver is not thread-safe when using Redis Transactions.
 - __InMemory__ - JobRunr comes with an InMemoryStorageProvider, which is ideal for lightweight tasks that are server-instance specific and where persistence is not important.
 Note that if you use the `InMemoryStorageProvider`, you can not scale horizontally as the storage is not shared.
+  - use the `InMemoryStorageProvider` for in-memory support